chatpin/b-notes/notes/sed-question.md

     for f in *.txt; do mv "$f" "${f//[[:space:]]/-}"; done

-You have to actually issue a command that changes the filename; you're listing the filenames and then modify strings.
-It's either mv, like in the comment above, or one of two flavours of the rename command, as in the linked question.
+"You have to actually issue a command that changes the filename; you're listing the filenames and then modify strings.
+It's either mv, like in the comment above, or one of two flavours of the rename command, as in the linked question."

 ___
 [bash](./bash-index.md)